Note: This article was updated on 10th June 2020.

 (If you’re a L&D professional feel free to skip this bit)

 Learning and Development (sometimes called Training and Development) teams are part of an organisation’s talent management strategy and aim to improve group and individual performance by providing them with the necessary skills and knowledge to be as successful and effective as possible.
 These teams look to align the goals and performance of employees with the organisation’s overall vision and goals.

-Today’s job seekers (especially millennials) place great weight on finding a company that provides exceptional learning and development opportunities.
+Today’s job seekers (especially millennials and Gen Z) place great weight on finding a company that provides exceptional learning and development opportunities.
 This leads to Learning and Development (or L&D) also playing an important role in employee retention, ensuring that staff are provided with learning opportunities that will help them develop the skills required to grow into other roles within the organisation.

 Executives are well aware of this and recognize that effective training can have a direct impact on their bottom line, and as a result are continually investing more money into L&D each year.

 "...when learners are placed in an environment where they are “pulling” content through their own discovery versus being “pushed” content, that feeling of control can also result in much higher knowledge retention."

 According to the ATD’s 2017 State of the Industry report, organizations spent $1,273 per employee on learning initiatives in 2016 (up from $1,252 in 2015).
 The report also states that the average number of formal learning hours per employee rose to 34.1 hours in 2016, up from 33.5 in 2015.
 In order for organizations to see a return on their investments in learning, L&D professionals must create high-quality training that effectively produces behavior change for their employees.

 Likewise, for a behavior change to take place, learners must remain engaged throughout training.
 This is an ongoing challenge in L&D. Whether it be in a classroom or an eLearning course, with all of today’s distractions it is often difficult to grab and hold the attention of learners.